 Lincoln University's Te Tiriti o Waitangi responsibilities begin with mana whenua.
-We acknowledge the special relationship and responsibilities our University has to Ngāi Te Ruahikihiki and Te Taumutu Rūnanga which are embedded in our He Tūtohinga Whakamātau Charter of Understanding.
+We acknowledge the special relationship and responsibilities our University have to Ngãi Te Ruahikihiki and Te Taumutu Rūnanga which are embedded in our He Tutohinga Whakamatau Charter of Understanding.

-The University seeks to engage and provide opportunities for mana whenua to provide cultural guidance, advice and strategic direction on areas of importance to mana whenua.
-Further, the University sees its role to support the research and academic needs identified by mana whenua as a means of positively contributing to their aspirations and goals wherever possible.
+The University seeks to engage and provide opportunities for mana whenua to provide cultural guidance, advice and strategic direction on areas of importance to mana whenua, Further, the University sees its role to support the research and academic needs identified by mana whenua as a means of positively contributing to their aspirations and goals wherever possible.